Local Adressability with DMM

 seq.draw( mode="input+output", # "input" only shows input signals, "input+output" draw_qubit_det=True, draw_qubit_amp=True,)

-You can see that by combining a global pulse with a positive detuning and pulses on the DMM channels, it is possible to have positive local detuning (see the detuning on q3 from t=0 to t=100ns).
+You can see that by combining a global pulse with a positive detuning and a pulse on the DMM channel, it is possible to have positive local detuning (see the detuning on q3 from t=0 to t=152 ns).

-It can also be noted that from t=100ns to t=300ns, the local detuning is defined by the detuning ramp applied on detuning_map, hence it is locally a detuning ramp, going to 0 with a slope defined by the weight of detuning_map on each atom.
-This is why the detuning on q3 during this duration is constant equal to 0 and that q1 and q2 have the same local detuning.
+It can also be noted that from t=100 ns to t=300 ns, the local detuning is defined by the detuning ramp applied on detuning_map, hence it is locally a detuning ramp, going to 0 with a slope defined by the weight of detuning_map on each atom.
+This is why the detuning on q3 during this duration is equal to the one of the global Rydberg’s channel and that q1 and q2 have the same local detuning (they are part of the same “target” group for the detuning).